Enhancing M&A Success with Vendor Due Diligence Tech

 1. Increasing Complexity of Technology

 The rising complexity of technology within business operations necessitates a robust VDD to ensure that all elements of a company's technology stack are thoroughly evaluated.
-This is not merely about identifying the current state but also about understanding potential risks and accurately assessing the company in terms of scalability, particularly in markets where technological prowess is a significant factor.
+This is not merely about identifying the current state but also about understanding potential risks and accurately assessing the company in terms of software scalability, particularly in markets where technological prowess is a significant factor.

 2. Risk Mitigation

 The necessity of VDD is further underscored by its potential for risk mitigation.
 Industry surveys and reports indicate that M&A transactions involving detailed due diligence are less likely to encounter disruptive post-acquisition surprises[2].
 For example, companies that have not adequately addressed cybersecurity or compliance issues may face devaluation or legal complications after the deal closes.
-These risks, if not managed properly, can drastically undermine the value of a transaction
+These risks, if not managed properly, can drastically undermine the value of a transaction.

 3. Deal Success Rates

 Moreover, comprehensive due diligence, including VDD, is often linked with higher success rates in mergers and acquisitions.
 Research by KPMG has highlighted that a significant majority of M&A deals fail to enhance shareholder returns, a situation that thorough and proactive due diligence could improve[3].
-The early identification and resolution of potential issues help in maintaining or even increasing the value of the deal
+The early identification and resolution of potential issues help in maintaining or even increasing the value of the deal.

 4. Technology Integration Challenges